Volkswagen Golf Mk7: Drivetrain and specifications

 According to VW, the e-Golf has a practical all-electric range of 130 to 190 km, with an official NEDC cycle of 190 km, reduced to 80 to 120 km in the winter.
 Under the EPA driving cycle used in the United States, the 2015 e-Golf has a range of 83 mi, and combined city/highway efficiency of 116 mpge (miles per gallon petrol equivalent).
 Real-world experience showed range varied between 58 and 110 mi, depending on the weather and use of climate control, with an average efficiency of 3.7 mi/kWh over 2700 mi of driving, mostly within the city.
 A heat pump was available as an option to reduce the power consumed by the heater in cold weather.

 The high-voltage traction battery has a storage capacity of 24.2 kWh, composed of 264 individual cells arranged in 27 modules of 6 or 12 cells each.
 It has a nominal voltage of 323 V. Overall weight of the entire vehicle, including driver, was 1510 kg, of which 318 kg was the battery.
-Initially, the e-Golf was announced with a liquid-cooled battery in November 2013.
+In November 2013, VW announced the e-Golf with a liquid-cooled battery.
 However, the "liquid-cooled" description was removed from subsequent press releases in early 2014.
-Active thermal management for the battery pack was dropped because internal testing using Mk6 e-Golf prototypes showed high ambient temperatures did not affect battery performance.
+Volkswagen dropped active thermal management for the battery pack because internal testing with Mk6 e-Golf prototypes showed high ambient temperatures did not affect battery performance.
 The smaller battery in the hybrid petrol-electric GTE does use active thermal management, but that model is positioned as a hybrid version of the sporty GTI, rather than the e-Golf's equivalence as an electric version of the regular Golf Mk7.